ray-project/ray/doc/source/train/examples/pytorch/dreambooth_finetuning.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a regularization image set for a class of subjects using the pre-trained Stable Diffusion model.
-This set regularizes the fine-tuning by ensuring that the model still produces decent images for random images of the same class, rather than just optimize for producing good images of the subject.
+This regularization set ensures that the model still produces decent images for random images of the same class, rather than just optimize for producing good images of the subject.